codedstructure/urlsearch/README.rst

 Features:

+* automatic guessing of top-level domains
-* simple special casing of query path and naming (see 'wiki' as an example)
+* special casing of query path and naming in a .ini-style config file
-* supports trac ticket searches (e.g. #1234) by omitting the leading '#', which would otherwise be interpreted as a comment by the shell and dropped.
+* supports trac ticket searches (e.g. #1234) by omitting the leading '#',
+  which would otherwise be interpreted as a comment by the shell and dropped.
+  (disabled by default - enable on a per-site basis in ~/.urlsearchrc)
 * supports local domains - if name can be resolved locally it will be used in preference to appending a suffix

 Examples
 --------